2014 New Hampshire State Spelling Bee

 The public is encouraged to attend this free event beginning at 1 p.m.
 The student to emerge as the top speller will represent the Granite State at the Scripps National Spelling Bee in May in Washington, D.C.

 About the Spelling Bee program: A preliminary to the Scripps National Spelling Bee, the Spelling Bee program is open to all schools (public, private and parochial) and home-school groups in New Hampshire.
 For more information on joining the 2014 program, contact Community Relations Manager Shannon Sullivan at 603-206-7833 or firstname.lastname@example.org.

 For more information on the program and to register, visit www.SpellingBee.com.

 The New Hampshire Spelling Bee is the preliminary to the Scripps National Spelling Bee, held each spring in Washington, D.C.
 The competition is open to students in grades 3 through 8.
 Students must not have reached their 16th birthday.
 All schools – public, private or charter – are eligible to participate.
 Home-schooled students are also eligible to compete.

 The school's Spelling Bee Coordinator can choose the method for selecting a representative.
 Schools are not required to hold a Spelling Bee to determine their representative.
 However, we encourage schools to organize a school Spelling Bee to allow students to experience a spelling competition prior to the New Hampshire Spelling Bee.
 Please note that the rules and format of the school-level Spelling Bee may differ from those followed at the New Hampshire Spelling Bee.

 Where/when is my regional spelling bee?

-All school-level winners advance directly to the State Spelling Bee in 2013.
+All school-level winners advance directly to the State Spelling Bee.